hannoeru/vite-plugin-pages/README.md

 ### Using configuration

-To use custom configuration, pass your options to Voie when instantiating the plugin:
+To use custom configuration, pass your options to Pages when instantiating the plugin:

 ```js
 // vite.config.js